Marine - Species

 Saltwater Fishing License required.

-Limit: 20 per person per day, not to exceed 40 per boat per day (state waters); 14-inch TL minimum; May be taken only by rod and reel or gigging; size limits apply to recreational and commercial fishing.
+Limit: 15 per person per day not to exceed 30 per boat per day; 14-inch TL minimum; May be taken only by rod and reel or gigging; size limits apply to recreational and commercial fishing.

 Summer flounder (Paralichthys dentatus)